O'Hare International Airport: Establishment and defense efforts

 Soon after the opening of Chicago Municipal Airport in 1926, the City of Chicago realized more airport capacity would be needed.
 The city government investigated various sites in the 1930s but made little progress before America's entry into World War II.

-O'Hare began as a manufacturing plant for Douglas C-54 Skymasters during World War II and adjoining Douglas Field Airport.
+O'Hare began as a manufacturing plant for Douglas C-54 Skymasters during World War II and the adjoining, 4 runway Douglas Field Airport.
 The site was originally known as a small German-American farming community known as Orchard Place.
 The 2 e6sqft plant, in the northeast corner of what is now the airport, needed easy access to the workforce of Chicago—the nation's second-largest city at the time, as well as needing railroads and location far from enemy threat.
 655 C-54s were built at the plant, more than half of all produced.
 The airfield, from which the C-54s flew out, was known as Douglas Airport; initially, it had four 5500 ft runways.
 This was also the location of the Army Air Force's 803rd Specialized Depot, a unit charged with storing many captured enemy aircraft; a few representatives of this collection would eventually be transferred to the Smithsonian Institution's National Air and Space Museum.

 Douglas Company's contract ended with the war's conclusion.
 Douglas considered building airliners at Orchard but chose to concentrate civil production at its headquarters in Santa Monica, California.
 With the departure of Douglas, the complex took the name Orchard (Douglas) Airport, and was assigned the IATA code ORD.
-The only remaining building of the Douglas Aircraft Factory is the Administration building now used by the City of Chicago, Department of Aviation.
+The only remaining building of the Douglas Aircraft Factory is the Administration building now used by the City of Chicago, Department of Aviation along with 2 of the original 4 runways.

-The United States Air Force used the field extensively during the Korean War; the airport then had no scheduled airline service.
+The United States Air Force used the old Douglas Field apron extensively during the Korean War; the airport then had no scheduled airline service.
 Although not its primary base in the area, the Air Force used O'Hare as a fighter base; it was home to the 62nd Fighter-Interceptor Squadron flying North American F-86 Sabres from 1950 to 1959.
 By 1960, the need for O'Hare as an active duty fighter base was diminishing, just as commercial business was picking up at the airport.
 The Air Force removed active-duty units from O'Hare and turned the station over to Continental Air Command, enabling them to base reserve and Air National Guard units there.
 As a result of a 1993 agreement between the City and the Department of Defense, the reserve base was closed on April 1, 1997, ending its career as the home of the 928th Airlift Wing and of the 126th Air Refueling Wing in 1999.
-At that time, the remaining 357 acre site came under the ownership of the Chicago Department of Aviation.
+At that time, the remaining 357 acre site came under the ownership of the Chicago Department of Aviation and made way for the O'Hare Modernization Plan (OMP).